bmarhatta/WireMock-Server/ReadMe.md

 Wiremock Template

 Simple wiremock application with json stubbing.
-Stub formate can be found in the below link.
+Stub format can be found in the below link.

 https://wiremock.org/docs/stubbing/